These are the best games available on the Oculus Quest 2

 Come for the licensed soundtrack, stay for the multiplayer

 Dance Central is a music rhythm series originally designed for the Kinect, but it achieved a second life on the Quest.
 It can only track your head and hands instead of your entire body, but at least the tracking for those body parts is much more accurate than it used to be.
-After you design your personal dancing avatar, you dive into nightclubs and try to match your body to the choreography of the character in front of you.
-As someone with very little dancing skill, I found this intimidating at first, but eventually forgot myself and managed to have a good time.
+After you design your personal dancing avatar, you dive into nightclubs and try to match your body to the character's choreography in front of you.
+As someone with very little dancing skill, I found this intimidating at first, but I eventually forgot myself and managed to have a good time.

-The game has 32 licensed songs, a couple of which are older rock songs but mostly come from modern artists and bands like Lady Gaga, Bruno Mars, and more from a variety of genres.
+The game has 32 licensed songs, a couple of which are older rock songs but mostly come from modern artists and bands like Lady Gaga, Bruno Mars, and more from various genres.
 Each song has two difficulty levels and different dance routines, so you can replay songs to master your moves without it feeling too repetitive.
 The big disappointment is that this game has only had one six-song DLC since launch and isn't likely to get any more updates.
 You can't add custom songs, either, though modding custom dance routines wouldn't be easy.

-Dance Central can be perfectly fun as a solitary experience, but if you're friends with other Quest 2 headset owners, you can enter a personal dance lounge with chat and multiplayer dancing modes.
-You'll all groove to match the avatar on stage and watch each others' scores in real time, competing to see who is the best or just having casual fun. —Michael Hicks
+Dance Central can be perfectly fun as a solitary experience.
+But if you're friends with other Quest 2 headset owners, you can enter a personal dance lounge with chat functions and multiplayer dance modes.
+You'll all groove to match the avatar on stage and watch each others' scores in real-time, competing to see who is the best or just having casual fun. —Michael Hicks

 FitXR